twaclaw/gugutos_player/src/app/README.md

 cp config/conf-template.json conf.json
 ```

-Make sure this location, `$HOME/guguto`, contains also the `cache.txt` file mentioned in the previous section.,
+Make sure this location, `$HOME/guguto`, contains also the `cache.txt` file mentioned in the previous section.

 ### Systemd service